chandana-614/Library-Management-System/README.md

 **G O Chandana**

-Department of Information Science and Engineering
+Department of Computer Science and Engineering

 SJB Institute of Technology, Bengaluru